MiKTeX/miktex/README.md

 This readme file is located in the top-level directory of the MiKTeX source code tree.

-The MiKTeX source code allows you to build and install a minimal TeX system.
+The MiKTeX source code allows you to build and install a bare TeX system (aka "Just enough TeX").
 MiKTeX provides an integrated package manager, which can automatically download and install missing packages.
 Thus:

-* you start with a compact TeX setup
+* you start with MiKTeX executables and man pages
-* only packages which are referenced by your projects will be installed
+* in the course of authoring your documents: only necessary packages will be downloaded and installed

 MiKTeX can be built on Windows and Unix-like (including macOS) systems.
 Please consult these HOWTOs for platform-specific build